In this LIVE stream we covered topics ranging:

-Mike provides solutions for property managers to create landscape and irrigation systems that are water-wise, energy efficient, and overall eco-friendly to address how to maximize water saving and minimize water expenditure.
+Mike provides solutions for association managers to create landscape and irrigation systems that are water-wise, energy efficient, and overall eco-friendly to address how to maximize water saving and minimize water expenditure.

-Kriger outlines what to look for before you enter into a contract with an outside vendor, including licenses, insurance, and your HOAs governing documents.
+Kriger outlines what to look for before you enter into a contract with an outside vendor, including licenses, insurance, and your homeowner assocation’s (HOA’s) governing documents.

-He defines what a drought entails, the new legislation and bills revolving around the recent drought in California, and which bills negatively affect property managers.
+He defines what a drought entails, the new legislation and bills revolving around the recent drought in California, and which bills negatively affect association managers.

-She outlines adjusting CC&Rs and how the rules and regulations can support property manager efforts in regulating and monitoring this issue.
+She outlines adjusting CC&Rs and how the rules and regulations can support the association manager’s efforts in regulating and monitoring this issue.